serghine-abdelillah/DeepLearning-Projects/Malicious URL Detection/README.md

 - 🧾 Predicts with clear labels:
 - - ✅ Benign — Safe to browse
 - - ⚠️ Malicious — Potentially harmful

+## 🧩 How It Works
+- The model analyzes URLs based on several features, including:
+- Presence of IP address in URL
+- Use of shortening services (e.g., bit.ly, tinyurl)
+- Number of dots, slashes, or special symbols
+- Suspicious keywords (e.g., login, paypal, bank, free)
+- URL and domain lengths
+These extracted features are then passed into a trained LSTM neural network, which outputs a binary classification.